-- 1) Aunt Susan was having a a) but cousin Margaret drank lovely time: it with gusto.
-Maybe it was stuff that improved - 2) It felt like the kind of day b) on which one might need hidden resources. - They allowed us to come up to them, whereupon they touched our faces and hair with much amazement, as though they could hardly believe that we were flesh and blood.
+Aunt Susan was having a a) but cousin Margaret drank lovely time: it with gusto.
+Maybe it was stuff that improved with age.
+It felt like the kind of day b) They allowed us to come on which one might need up to them, whereupon hidden resources. they touched our faces and hair amazement.

-with age.
+with